heroku/kafka-packaging-scripts/README.md

   build process).
 * `SIGN_KEY`:  The name (e.g. "Ewen Cheslack-Postava <ewen@confluent.io>") of the GPG key to sign with.
 This currently *MUST* also be your default key (which will be the case if you have only one secret key) because of differences in how RPM and DEB signing work.
+You can configure a GPG default key by setting `default-key ABCD1234` in your `$HOME/.gnupg/gpg.conf`, where you must replace `ABCD1234` with the id of the actual GPG private key.
-If left empty, we'll try to fill it in automatically using `gpg --list-secret-keys`.
+  If `SIGN_KEY` is empty, we'll try to fill it in automatically using `gpg --list-secret-keys`.

 Note that we do not currently have per-project overrides for `VERSION`, so the assumption here is that all projects make version updates in lock-step.